NannyML/nannyml/docs/glossary.rst

         A family of methods to estimate model performance in the absence of ground truth that take advantage of the confidence which is expressed in the monitored model output probability/score prediction.

+    Chi Squared test
+        The Chi Squared test, or chi2 test as is sometimes called, is a non parametric statistical test regarding discrete distributions.
+It is be used to examine whether there is statistically significant difference between expected and observed frequencies for one or more categories of a `contigency table`_.
+        In NannyML we use the Chi Squared test to answer whether the two samples of a categorical variable come from a different distribution.

+        The Chi Squared test results include the chi squared statistic and a p-value.
+The bigger the chi squared statistic the more different the results between the two samples we are comparing are.
+The p value represents the chance that we would get the results we have provided they came from the same distribution.

+        You can find more information on the `wikipedia Chi-squared test page`_.
+At NannyML we use the `scipy implementation of the
+        Chi-square test of independence of variables in a contingency table`_.

     Concept Drift
         A change in the underlying pattern (or mapping) between the :term:`Model Inputs` and the :term:`Target` (P(y|X)).